egasimus/glagol/doc/guide.md

 Note that the new `hello.source` is wrapped in an [IIFE (immediately-invoked function expression)](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression) so that the side effects are now completely separate from the returned value.

-#### Objects as first-class functions
+#### A note on the usage of Function-based objects

 Again, how come `File` objects think they're functions?
 Because they are.
-But isn't that a weird thing to do?
-Well, one nice thing that JavaScript actually lets you do is augment a `Function` object with custom properties, just like you would do with any other `Object`.
+But isn't that kind of weird?
+Maybe.
+One nice thing that JavaScript actually lets you do is augment a `Function` object with custom properties, just like you would treat any other `Object`.
 The converse, however, seems impossible: you can't make a callable object unless you start out with a `Function`.
 (Or I haven't been able to, anyway.)

-When you go down that road, though, you have to give up on JavaScript's prototypal inheritance: your function-like objects are forever stuck with the prototype of a `Function`, otherwise they're not callable any more.
+When you go down that road, though, you have to give up JavaScript's prototypal
+inheritance: your function-like objects are forever stuck with the prototype of a `Function`, otherwise they're not callable any more.
 This is why `File` itself is actually a _factory_ rather than a _constructor_: `new File()` throws an error message; and `hello instanceof File` returns `false`.

+The same holds true for the rest of Glagol's facilities.

 #### Type checking